SciML/MultiScaleArrays.jl/README.md

 ## Defining A MultiScaleModel: The Interface

 The required interface is as follows.
-Leaf types must extend MultiScaleArrayLeaf, the highest level of the model or the head extends MultiScaleModelHead, and all intermediate types extend AbstractMultiScaleArray.
+Leaf types must extend AbstractMultiScaleArrayLeaf, the highest level of the model or the head extends MultiScaleModelHead, and all intermediate types extend AbstractMultiScaleArray.
 The leaf has an array `x::Vector{B}`.
 Each type above then contains three fields: